If you are on a visa

-- doctors employed by the NHS, together with their family members, and whose visas are due to expire before 1 October 2020, will have their visas automatically extended, free of charge, for one year and will not be subject to the immigration health surcharge
+- doctors employed by the NHS or an independent healthcare provider, together with their family members, and whose visas are due to expire between 1 October 2020 and 31 March 2021 will have their visas automatically extended, free of charge, for one year

 - existing applications received for indefinite leave to remain will be processed

 - individuals who have applied to switch visas will be prioritised

 - the restriction lifted on the number of hours a doctors can work or volunteer each week